 Making your own graham cracker crust is beyond easy and I highly recommend it because the store-bought ones aren’t as good.

-Simply crush your graham crackers with a rolling pin or in a food processor and stir them with melted butter and brown sugar.
+How to make a graham cracker crust for key lime pie: Simply crush your graham crackers with a rolling pin or in a food processor and stir them with melted butter and brown sugar.
 Press into a 9-inch pie plate and pre-bake the crust for 7 minutes.

 Normally I don’t cook my graham cracker crusts but it is important to do for this pie so that the crust forms a shell; that way the filling won’t drip through, making it soggy.